tnichols217/notes/CSDS 391/Textbook/3 - Searching.md

 ### Bidirectional Heuristic Search

-- Performs an informed search from both the beginning and the end working to meet
+- Performs an informed search from both the beginning and the end working to meet in the middle
+- Cannot be proven to be optimal
+- Has two types:
+	- front to front
+		- Have the goal update to the other frontier
+	- front to end
+		- Have the goal remain to be the other side (root or goal)
+- For front to front, the

 ## Search Contours